Newsroom

 Affordable housing developers often rely on tax credits, incentives, or grants to fund the development.

-However, the middle class and blue-collar workers often are left out, said Eddie Lorin, CEO of Alliant Strategic Development.
+However, the middle class and blue-collar workers often are left out, said Eddie Lorin, CEO of Alliant Communities.

 “That’s why you have so many blue-collar workers commuting one hour, two hours each way to their jobs,” said Lorin to Spectrum News.